typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

 ### Core addons

-1. Their release cadence (especially LTS releases) are foundational for this RFC’s recommendations for when the *rest* of the ecosystem should move.
+1. Their release cadence (especially LTS releases) are foundational for this RFC's recommendations for when the *rest* of the ecosystem should move.

 2. Their types are foundational to the types in the rest of the ecosystem, so even with mitigations, any breaking changes to them will have a ripple effect—just as with runtime code.

 3. They generally operate on longer time scales between major releases than other addons in the ecosystem, in part because of cultural norms, but in part also because of the ripple effect mentioned above.

-The combination of these factors means that a slightly different strategy is likely necessary for Ember’s core types.
+The combination of these factors means that a slightly different strategy is likely necessary for Ember's core types.
 If the *same* strategy recommended above for addons were in use for Ember during the 3.x lifecycle, it would mean that the types would need to have supported *at least* TypeScript versions 2.7, 2.8, 2.9, 3.0, 3.1, 3.2, 3.3, 3.4, 3.5, 3.6, 3.7, 3.8, 3.9 (possibly with some exceptions because of instability in some specific releases), all without a breaking change.
-This may be *possible*, but would have involved significant work, and there may be alternative approaches worth considering in line with Ember’s general LTS strategy.
+This may be *possible*, but would have involved significant work, and there may be alternative approaches worth considering in line with Ember's general LTS strategy.
 These will be addressed in a future RFC for Ember itself.

 ### Ember CLI

 Ember CLI has many of the same constraints that ember-source and ember-data do: it is foundational to the ecosystem, and if it were to publish types, breakage to those types would be similarly disruptive as a result.
-Additionally, though, it has the challenge that is versioning system *today* does not technically follow SemVer, because Ember CLI versions are kept in lockstep with Ember and Ember Data’s versions.
+Additionally, though, it has the challenge that is versioning system *today* does not technically follow SemVer, because Ember CLI versions are kept in lockstep with Ember and Ember Data's versions.
 So, for example, when Ember CLI drops support for a Node version, it does *not* publish a breaking change even though by the norms of the Node ecosystem (and indeed the rest of the Ember ecosystem), it should.

 Any publication of types for Ember CLI would therefore require *either* that it exactly match the policy of Ember and Ember Data, *or* that Ember CLI drop lockstep versioning with Ember and Ember Data—or possibly other options not considered here.